Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Methods

-Here, $l$ is the local luminosity, $\epsilon_{\rm{nuc}}$ is the nuclear energy generation rate, $\epsilon_{\nu}$ is the neutrino loss rate, and $\epsilon_{\rm{grav}}$ is the gravothermal term.
-Within the envelope, $\epsilon_{\rm nuc}$ is negligible due to the absence of nuclear burning, and $\epsilon_{\nu}$ is typically small compared to the radiative flux, allowing both terms to be ignored.
-The remaining term $\epsilon_{\rm grav}$ depends on structural changes such as expansion or contraction.
-Thus, this term contains an evolution effect that requires information from the preceding time step.
-By assuming a steady-state envelope, we simply set $\epsilon_{\rm grav}=0$.
-Therefore, the luminosity is taken as a constant parameter $L_0$ and is uniform throughout the envelope.
-This simplification eliminates any internal luminosity gradient, effectively removing time-dependent factors and allowing us to focus on the steady-state structure.
+where $l$ is the local luminosity, $\epsilon_{\rm nuc}$ is the nuclear energy generation rate, $\epsilon_{\nu}$ is the neutrino loss rate, and $\epsilon_{\rm grav}$ is the gravothermal term.
+In the envelope, both $\epsilon_{\rm nuc}$ and $\epsilon_{\nu}$ are negligible due to the low temperatures and densities.
+The remaining term, $\epsilon_{\rm grav}$, depends on time-dependent structural changes and therefore requires information from the evolutionary history.
+In our steady-state treatment, we assume a constant luminosity, $L_0$, throughout the envelope, which implies $\epsilon_{\rm grav} = 0$.
+The time-dependent energy conservation equation (Eq.~4) therefore need not be solved, leaving only Eqs.~(1)–(3) to define the steady-state envelope structure.

-With constant luminosity in the envelope, we solve the steady-state stellar structure within the envelope using the direct-shooting method.
-For a given stellar radius $R_*$, we specify the surface boundary conditions at $r = R_*$, which include the surface temperature $T_{\rm s}$ and the surface pressure $P_{\rm s}$.
-Starting from these surface conditions, we solve the stellar structure equations by integrating physical quantities inward.
-The integration is terminated when the pressure reaches the target value, $P = P_0$, which corresponds to the condition of the shell-envelope interface.
-Here, we adopt the fiducial value of $P_0 = 1.0\times 10^{16}\,{\rm dyne}\,{\rm cm}^{-2}$, estimated from Figure 10 in Paper I.
+We obtain the envelope structure by numerically integrating Eqs.~(1)–(3), following the direct shooting method \citep[e.g.,][]{Kippenhahn2013}.
+For a given stellar radius $R_*$, surface boundary conditions are specified at $r = R_*$, including the surface temperature $T_{\rm s}$ and the surface pressure $P_{\rm s}$.
+The stellar structure equations are then integrated inward using the Runge–Kutta method RK23, implemented via the \texttt{solve\_ivp} function in \texttt{SciPy} \citep{Virtanen2020}, which solves the resulting system of ordinary differential equations as an initial-value problem.
+The calculation is completed when the pressure reaches a target value $P = P_0$, corresponding to the shell-envelope interface.
+Here, we adopt the fiducial value of $P_0 = 1.0\times 10^{16}\,{\rm dyne}\,{\rm cm}^{-2}$, estimated from Fig.~10 of Paper~I.